 For years and years my husband used to talk about wanting to take a road trip to Yellowstone.
 I hadn’t give it much thought, but one year after our weekend in Sturgis for the bike rally, we continued onto Yellowstone for a couple days.
+Coming across Pahaska Tepee Resort as well as lots of Yellowstone views!

 The views on our way to Yellowstone National Park’s East Entrance were breathtaking for sure.